HL7/fhir-ipa/input/pagecontent/fetching.md

-Once an application has obtained access to the patient record with a <span class="bg-success" markdown="1">[SMART on FHIR access token](access.html)</span><!-- new-content -->, it can find and retrieve information about the patient.
+Once an application has obtained access to the patient record with a <span class= "bg-success" markdown= "1">[SMART on FHIR access token](access.html)</span><!-- new-content -->, it can find and retrieve information about the patient.

 ### Initial Patient Identity Check

-The first thing that the application should do is retrieve the patient record that it has obtained access to, and confirm that it is about the right patient.
+The first thing the application should do is retrieve the patient record it has obtained access to and confirm that it is about the right patient.

     GET [url]/Patient/[id]